Interested in getting involved in the Parish Pastoral Council?

-Responsibilities – To be an effective, committed, consistent and visionary group to help Pastor to govern the parish.
+Responsibilities – To be an effective, committed, consistent, and visionary group to help Pastor to govern the parish.
 This thoughtful group will provide input, suggestions, advice on what we should do, and what should be dropped.
 As in the early church, this group should debate and bring different perspectives about a parish topic allowing our Pastor to make an informed decision.
 The PPC meeting should not be primarily reporting in nature.
 PPC members are not to implement the plans, but help with research and recommend reasonable ways of how to accomplish plans and ideas.
-Members are responsible to be familiar with agenda and background materials prior to the meeting.
+Members are responsible to be familiar with the agenda and background materials prior to the meeting.

 Parish Pastoral Council Minutes